Anthony Edwards claims MVP award, leads Stars to tourney win in an entertaining NBA All-Star Game

 NBA Commissioner Adam Silver thanked the All-Stars for playing hard when he presented the championship trophy to the Stars.

-Scottie Barnes won the opening 12-minute game for the Stars with a game-ending 3-pointer in overtime, beating the World 37-36 after Edwards forced OT.

-After Fox's dagger in the second game, Leonard utterly dominated the third game before hitting a tiebreaking 3-pointer with 3.5 seconds left in the Stripes’ 48-45 victory.
+Victor Wembanyama effectively challenged his fellow All-Stars to take this game seriously, and they largely appeared to do it.
+Despite going 0-2, Wembanyama led the World team in scoring in both games with 14 points in the opener and 19 in the third game.

+“It felt good to be out there with greats, new and old, and even international guys, too,” Kevin Durant said.
+“Hopefully we just build upon this and the weekend becomes more and more competitive.”

-The World team was loaded with talent, but NBA scoring leader Luka Doncic and three-time MVP Nikola Jokic both sat out its second game, likely to preserve the health of two superstars who have struggled with injury in the past month.
+The World team was loaded with talent, but went 0-2 after NBA scoring leader Luka Doncic and three-time MVP Nikola Jokic both sat out the second game, likely to preserve the health of two superstars who have struggled with injury in the past month.
+Giannis Antetokounmpo also didn't suit up at all.

-John Tesh took the court with his band before the game for a live rendition of “Roundball Rock,” the iconic 1990s theme song of “NBA on NBC," to mark the league's return to the network this season.
-That network partnership is also the reason the All-Star Game was an afternoon affair on the West Coast, because NBC airs the Winter Olympics at night.

-The Intuit Dome crowd included former President Barack Obama, who received a standing ovation pregame.

 First game

-Edwards scored 13 points and forced overtime on a 3-pointer with 13.3 seconds left in regulation to begin the mini-tourney.

-Edwards hit a 14-footer to begin the first-to-five-points overtime period.
+Edwards forced OT on a 3-pointer with 13.3 seconds left in regulation, and he hit a 14-footer to begin the first-to-five-points overtime period.
 Wembanyama made a 3-pointer, but Raptors star Barnes ended it by draining his only shot of the game.

-Karl-Anthony Towns added 10 points, but Norman Powell — a born-and-raised Californian who represents Jamaica internationally — missed a potential winning shot for the World at the regulation buzzer.

-NBA scoring leader Doncic played the first 5:05 for the World in the opening game before sitting down.
-The Lakers superstar hadn’t played since Feb.
-5 due to a hamstring strain, but he was determined to play after receiving his sixth All-Star nod.

 Second game